PatchMixolydic/PillTracker/README.md

 medicine today or on any given day and recieve friendly reminders!

 I created this application for two reasons: first, I really needed some practice with GUI programming.
-Because of that, I decided to use GTK for this project.
+Because of that, I decided to learn GTK for this project.
 Second off, I seriously needed a pill tracker so I could stop forgetting my medicine!
 I found some for mobile, but none for my Linux desktop where I spend most of my time.

+I must emphasize that this is my first time using GTK.
+Please, don't take this as the gold standard for UI programming!

 ## Dependencies
 Dependencies include